 Now that we have the estimate of the input label we compare each beam's label, $y^k$ against $y$ to determine if the $k^{\text{th}}$ conversation is successful or unsuccessful.
-This allows us to construct the training examples for the Critique as Sec.~\ref{sec:rl} ($s_i^k$) and update the parameters by performing SFT.\\ The rationale for the ensemble is that by generating a beam of conversations, Guide can receive more interaction episodes for the RL step and this will produce more training data for the Critique model, as well as learn to prefer multiple successful strategies, to provide better reward signal to the Guide model, such that both the models could improve through this collaboration process.
+This allows us to construct the training examples for the Critique ($s_i^k$) and update the parameters by performing SFT (M-step).
+The rationale is that by generating $K$-fold conversations for each problem, results in multiple rationales as solutions to the original problem, providing a rich training data for the Critique model.
+This yields a better reward signal for the Guide model for the RL step, such that both the models could improve through this iterative process.